By David Lippman

 After some back and forth between the three commanders and staffs, Montgomery agreed to include the 9th Army in the initial assault as well as the 9th Canadian Brigade, veterans of Normandy.
 The 9th Army took over the Rheinberg crossing.

-The Greatest Assault River Crossing of All Time
+What made Crossing the Rhine the Greatest Assault River Crossing of All Time

 Montgomery’s preparations for the attack across the Rhine, code-named Operation Plunder, were described as elephantine.
 With 1.2 million men under his command, Montgomery was launching the greatest assault river crossing of all time.